 You will most likely get a short answer to whatever it was you asked, in a box, right above the other search results, that resembles a Google answer box.
 It may also have an image or two, as well as relevant dates, and it might just be a simple paragraph that gives a concise answer to your question.

 These answers are known as Google Snippets, and for everyone who’s using the search engine giant, they’re a very welcome addition.
-Instead of going through a couple of sites trying to find the answer, you have Google direct answers with the exact reply to your question.
+Instead of going through a couple of sites trying to find the answer, you have Google direct answers to the exact reply to your question.

 Now, you should know that these Google search snippets are stealing some of your organic traffic, and the traffic of any other organically ranked sites.
 However, that is no reason to panic.